vinayp2219/Hostel-Meal-Agents/README.md

 ""

 ## Limitations
-Nutrition values are approximate and limited to provided items.
-OCR quality depends on image clarity and language.
-Future work: LLM-powered substitutions, weekly planning, and recipe-level macros.
+Nutrition values are rough and restricted to items provided.
+Quality of OCR is based on image quality and language.
+Future work: LLM-driven substitutions, week planning, and recipe-level macros.